aazahrou/aspirethemes.github.io/_docs/maxima-wordpress.md

 ![social-media-menu](/images/docs/wordpress/maxima/social-menu.png)

-Bold is using [Social Logos](https://github.com/Automattic/social-logos).
+Maxima is using [Social Logos](https://github.com/Automattic/social-logos).
 You can look this [gallery](https://wpcalypso.wordpress.com/devdocs/design/social-logos) for all the available icons.

 ---